mailjet/api-documentation/guides/_exclusionlist.md

 ```

-The same way, you can upload contacts asynchronously in one or more list with <code>/contact/managemanycontacts</code>, you can add/remove contacts from exclusion list by specifying the value of the <code>IsExcludedFromCampaigns</code> contact property.
+The same way, you can upload contacts asynchronously in one or more list with <code>/contact/managemanycontacts</code>.
+You can add/remove contacts from exclusion list by specifying the value of the <code>IsExcludedFromCampaigns</code> contact property.

-<div></div>
+<div id="managing-contacts-exclusion-through-csv-upload"></div>

-###Managing Contacts exclusion through CSV upload
+### Manage Contacts exclusion through CSV upload

 ```php
 <?php